Montana/terraform-provider-profitbricks-deprecated/README.md

 }
 ```

-Timeout describes number of retries while waiting for a resource to be provisioned.
-Default value is 50.
+Timeout describes the number of retries while waiting for a resource to be provisioned.
+The default value is 50.

-#Simple example
+### Basic Example

-In this example we will create a simple Virtual data center with an ubuntu server:
+In this example we will create a Virtual Data Center with an Ubuntu server:

-First create configuration directory:
+First create a configuration directory:

 ```
 mkdir ~/terraform